 - visual arts

-Note: The Folk Arts discipline is not intended for programming that focuses primarily on the following activities:
+Note: The Folk Arts panel does not generally recommend funding for programming that focuses primarily on the following activities:

 - research for scholarly purposes only

 - highly choreographed or orchestrated interpretations of traditional folk or ethnic dance or music

 - competitive events such as powwows or fiddle contests.